w3f/polkadot-wiki/docs/learn/learn-governance.md

 between a referendum ending and (assuming it was approved) the changes being enacted.

 For public and Council referenda, the enactment period is a fixed time of
-{{ polkadot: <RPC network="polkadot" path="consts.democracy.enactmentPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.democracy.enactmentPeriod" defaultValue={115200} filter="blocksToDays" /> :kusama }}.
+{{ polkadot: 28 days :polkadot }}{{ kusama: 8 days :kusama }}.
 For proposals submitted as part of the enactment of a prior referendum, it can be set as desired.
 Emergency proposals deal with major problems with the network and need to be "fast-tracked".
 These will have a shorter enactment period.

 ## Voting on a Referendum